 I would say that my photography has evolved over the years, from ‘technically perfect’ to ‘I don’t care how technically perfect it is’.
 In other words, I used to worry too much about the technique and less about the creative, conceptual aspect.
 Now it’s the other way around.
 This approach has let me relax and think more about what I’m trying to say through photography.

 You have started early when SLR camera was still in its prime.
-Then digital photography started picking up pace.
+Then digital photography started picking up the pace.
 What has been your experience of this transformation?
 How do you handle the post-processing formalities to bring forth the subtleties of the moment?

 You are correct.
 I started when there were not only no digital cameras but no computers, either.
 Like many photographers, it took me a long time to realize that photography was evolving until I finally understood that, in order to progress as a photographer, not only in technical matters but also creatively speaking, one has to embrace digital photography.
 Now, I absolutely love it and have dedicated many years now to learning Photoshop and such, again because I wanted to master the technique so that I can let go of it and be free creating photography.
 That said, I still work from time to time with traditional cameras.
 I love shooting large format and still have a complete darkroom set up in my house.

 When I was in Cuba I always felt the necessity to create based on the problems I was going through as a Cuban living in that society.
-Now, I create about the problems I go through as a Cuban exile.
-Most, if not all, of my fine art work has this dilemma as a base.
+Now, I create the problems I go through as a Cuban exile.
+Most, if not all, of my fine art work, has this dilemma as a base.
 My series ‘Broken’ is a good example of this.

 Your project ‘Sueños en Papel’ is more of capturing imagery through mind’s eye.
 How did this project develop and come to fruition?